h5md/h5md/draft.rst

           \-- species [N]
           \-- ...

+The following identifiers for data groups are standardized:

 ``position``
     A group that describes the particle positions within the simulation box, as periodically wrapped or unwrapped coordinate vectors.